How to Choose a Good Blog Name (11 Practical Tips)

 • Change social media accounts:

-• Some social media channels don’t allow you to move your followers across, in which case will need to start from scratch.
-What if you already had 1000’s of likes on Facebook?
+• Some social media channels don’t allow you to move your followers across, so you will need to start from scratch.
+What if you already had 1000s of likes on Facebook?
 You really don’t want to lose that social reach.

 There are many more things to consider when changing domains.
-So trust me when I say that this is the last thing you’d want to do.
+So trust me when I say that this is the last thing you want to do.

 In other words, don’t rush.
 Take as much time as you need when choosing a creative and good blog name.

-Use this link to get a $50 discount when you purchase a Shared Unlimited hosting package with DreamHost including one free domain.
+Use this link to purchase a DreamHost Shared Hosting package with a significant discount and including one free domain.

 2. Go for Short and Catchy